shehzadashiq/gitops-2024/journal/week2.md

 ## Infrastructure Drift Action

 The [Drift Detection](../.github/workflows/drift.yml) action checks to see if there is any drift in the infrastructure.
 If any drift is detected, an issue is raised.
 If the drift is resolved then it will close the issue.

+This is currently scheduled to run daily at midnight.

 An example of an issue that has been opened and closed is [https://github.com/shehzadashiq/gitops-2024/issues/70](https://github.com/shehzadashiq/gitops-2024/issues/70)